-In April and May each year, the National Trust Heritage Festival promotes heritage events across the nation through these web pages, a printed publication.
+In April and May each year, the National Trust Heritage Festival promotes heritage events across the nation through these web pages, and a printed publication.

-|The 2014 Heritage Festival will be promoted in Queensland from 18 April to 18 May 2014 and the theme is 'Journeys'.|
+The Heritage Festival is promoted in Queensland from 18 April to 18 May each year and is themed.

-Our exciting Journeys theme isn’t mandatory but might inspire you to consider focusing on a particular story or part of your collection.
+The theme isn’t mandatory but might inspire you to consider focusing on a particular story or part of your collection.

-Program Booklets will be forwarded to all participants for distribution by the end of March and a digital version will be available online by March 2014.
+Program Booklets will be forwarded to all participants for distribution by the end of March and a digital version will be available online by March 2015.

-Australian Heritage Week is held from Saturday 13 April to Sunday 21 April 2014.
+Australian Heritage Week will be held from 16 April to 24 April 2015.
 This national event is an opportunity for communities to come together and celebrate the places and stories that makes Australia special.
 It is also an opportunity to raise public awareness on the importance of conserving and protecting our natural heritage, rich Indigenous heritage and the diverse historic sites that help form our cultural identity.
 The Australian Government supports the National Trust Heritage festivals through funding and through the Australian Heritage Week website.
 For more information or to register an event visit the web site.